vitormcruz/tome/README.md

     ]
 ```

-Each example will instantiate a new scenario execution switching the examples header by it's value.
-The header is referenced by it's name enclosed by curly braces ({}), usually it should also be enclosed by quotation marks (") to be used as parameters of the scenario execution.
-In the example, we will instantiate three scenarios:
+Each example will instantiate a new scenario execution switching the examples values.
+The values from the examples are referenced by it's header name enclosed by curly braces ({}), usually it should also be enclosed by quotation marks (") to be used as parameters of the scenario execution.
+In the scenario outline above, three scenarios will be run, one for each example:

 ```
 Given a new user named "John Smith" with "20" years old